 5 Critical Prerequisites For Getting Your MSN Degree

 #1 AnatomySimply put, no nurse can provide quality care without understand just how the body is put together.
 Anatomy classes are one of the most important prerequisites that you can complete and will be required by virtually every master’s degree nursing program offered today.
 It’s a standard class and one that you should complete early in your education.

 #2 General ChemistrySimilarly, chemistry is something that all nurses should have at least a basic level.
 Nurses handle a lot of different duties, and understanding the basics of general chemistry will be absolutely vital for success in the field.

 #3 StatisticsThis is the final specific class to be included on this list, and it’s also important.
 Not all schools will require statistics, but most of the more respected ones will certainly require it or at least give a strong preference to those who have completed a statistics class.
 The nature of the field involves dealing with numbers and statistics, making this an important class.

 #4 Undergraduate DegreeThis is generally a culmination of the above classes and more, but it’s listed here because no major Masters of Nursing Program will accept students who don’t hold a solid undergraduate degree in their field.
 Additionally, as mentioned above earning an undergraduate degree will almost guarantee that a student has completed all of the basic prerequisite courses needed to enroll in a Direct-Entry Master’s Degree Program in Nursing.
 It should go without saying that a good GPA is also a must during your undergraduate studies.

+#5 GRE ScoresStudents applying to master’s level nursing programs will need to submit their standardized test scores in order to let colleges know that they’re serious and skilled in their field.
+The GRE is generally the test that admission boards will ask for.
+It’s important to note that GRE, CLEP, or any other standardized test scores will not be allowed as a substitution for any other requisites, no matter how high the scores may be.
 These are just five of the most critical prerequisites for getting your masters in nursing.
 Your undergraduate degree is probably the single most important of them, but it’s important that you check with the specifics of admission requirements to ensure that during your studies you did complete all prerequisite courses for the program.
 Additionally, remember that volunteer or on the job experience may be a requirement but even when it isn’t required, it’s still looked on with much favoritism by admission boards.
 Always acquire as much experience as possible in order to help ensure that your application is accepted and that you get to move your career forward towards a brighter future.

 Are you ready to earn your online nursing degree?